-This certificate program prepares the EMT Basic for the highest level of emergency medicine.
-The student will learn advanced techniques of administering care in life-threatening conditions and to reduce disability.
-It will also teach the students to recognize signs and symptoms of most life threatening illnesses and injuries, and to effectively manage them.
-EMT paramedics are employed by advance life support ambulances, emergency departments, critical care units of hospitals, tactical teams, industrial medicine, and sports medicine groups.
-State licenses are required.
-The student is required to perform 550 hours of clinical hours in emergency departments and ambulance services.
+This Certificate of Completion program prepares the EMT Basic for the highest level of emergency medicine.
+The program will prepare competent entry-level Emergency Medical Technician-Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+The student will learn advanced techniques of administering care to patients in life-threatening situations and to reduce disability.
+The program will also teach the students to recognize signs and symptoms of most life threatening illnesses and injuries, and to effectively manage them.
+Students will learn fundamentals of cardiology, pharmacology, and special patient care in a pre-hospital setting.
+EMT Paramedics are employed by advance life support ambulances, emergency departments, critical care units of hospitals, tactical teams, industrial medicine, and sports medicine groups.
+State Licenses are required.
+The student is required to perform 250 clinical hours along with 250 internships hours in emergency departments and ambulance services.